 Washington, DC Celebrates the National African American Image

-Last in the alphabet only, is Washington DC, the first major city run by an African American mayor (Walter Washington in 1967) and once home to arguably the most powerful African-American man in the country, former President Obama.
+Last in the alphabet only, is Washington DC, the first major city run by an African American mayor (Walter Washington in 1967) and once home to arguably the most powerful Black man in the country, former President Obama.
 Sites that celebrate the contributions of African Americans to this country abound.
 Foremost is the National Museum of African American History and Culture, an incredibly rich collection about the African American experience from slavery through the Civil War, to Reconstruction, the Civil Rights Movement and up through recent black culture.
 You can get free timed-entry tickets in advance, online for same day entry on weekdays, see if any walkup tickets are available.
 The $120 million Martin Luther King Jr. Memorial with a 30-foot-tall statue of the Civil Rights leader is the first D.C. memorial dedicated to a person of color.

 Spend an afternoon at the African American Civil War Museum to learn about how the war shaped the lives of free blacks who served in the Union Army.
 Pause for a hot dog at Ben’s Chili Bowl, a favorite of President Obama and the site of many civil rights protests, then stop by the museum home of the famous abolitionist Frederick Douglass.
 View the original Emancipation Proclamation at the National Archives.
 Catch a show at the Howard Theatre, built in 1910 along DC’s “Black Broadway” to showcase vaudeville stars, musicians and the Howard University Players.
 Newly renovated, the theatre reopened in 2012 after 32 years of neglect, attracting The Roots, Taj Mahal, Mos Def, Chuck Berry, Esperanza Spalding and others to its famous stage.

 Spend a day in the countryside at Mt.
 Vernon, George Washington’s home, to explore the lives of his 316 slaves and their role at his estate.
 When the first President died in 1799, his will proclaimed that all his slaves should be freed after his wife Martha’s death.